 Sophomore, Junior and Senior Representatives

-- Direct all Traditions for their dorms including Hell Week and May Day
+- Direct all Traditions for their dorms including WTF week and May Day

 Community Diversity Assistants